New Books to Come

 Mystery on Benchmark.

-I have just finished this book and have not been able to send it to a publisher as yet.
+I have just finished this book and it is released and available.
 It is a murder Mystery that takes place in the Southwest corner of Colorado where I elk hunt.
-Hopping to find a publisher for it before long.
-I am still looking for a publisher

 Luke Taylor and Trevor Lane Series